turingschool/front-end-curriculum/lessons/module-1/css-1.md

 - `right`: floats the element to the right of its container.
 - `inherit`: the element inherits the float direction of its parent.
 - `clear`: Float's sister property.
 An element that has the clear property set on it will not move up adjacent to the float like the float desires, but will move itself down past the float.
+- We can play around with this [code pen](https://codepen.io/damwhit/pen/KZjBPK) to see how float and clear work with one another.

 ```css
 .clearfix:after {